Jump to content

 2008: The Trossingen University of Music becomes a member of the International Universities of Lake Constance (IBH)

-2009 – 2011: Implementation of the Bologna decisions and beginning of the conversion to bachelor's and master's courses and the development of new courses.
+2009 – 2011: Implementation of the Bologna decisions and initiation of the conversion to Bachelor's and Master's courses and the development of new courses.

-2010: New innovative Bachelor program "Music design" in cooperation with University of Furtwangen
+2010: New innovative Bachelor‘s programme "Music design" in cooperation with University of Furtwangen

 2014: Cooperation agreement with Tongji University Shanghai